nsidc/qgreenland/doc/reference/data-compatibility-guide.md

      automatically format this information and add it to the correct interfaces (metadata tab) in QGIS.

-##  Guidelines for adding datasets to your QGreenland project for personal use only
+##  Adding datasets to your QGreenland project for personal use only

-   * Refer to the QGreenland User Guide Section 6: Adding New Datasets to QGreenland for instructions on how to add new data layers to your QGreenland project (go to https:// qgreenland.org/learn-and-teach to download the User Guide directly or locate it in the QGreenland download package).
+   * Refer to the QGreenland User Guide Section 6: Adding New Datasets to QGreenland for instructions on how to add new data layers to your QGreenland project (go to https://qgreenland.org/learn-and-teach to download the User Guide directly or locate it in the QGreenland download package).